Cardiomyopathy refers to diseases of the heart muscle. These diseases have many causes, signs and symptoms, and treatments.

 - Idiopathic cardiomyopathy.

 - Ischemic cardiomyopathy.
-This term is used when coronary heart disease (also called coronary artery disease) or heart attack causes the disease.
+This term is used when ischemic heart disease (also called coronary artery disease) or heart attack causes the disease.

 - Peripartum cardiomyopathy.
 This term is used when the disease develops in a woman shortly before or after she gives birth.